bw2/trgt/docs/deepdive.md

 `--output-prefix`.
 The BAM output is already sorted and indexed.

-**NOTE**: The flank length is automatically calculated as the largest flank value in the `.spanning.bam` input.
+**NOTE**: The flank length is automatically calculated as the largest flank value in the `.spanning.bam` input (stored in the `FL` tag of each read, which you can inspect using `samtools view`).
 To increase the flank length, rerun `trgt genotype` by setting both the values of `--flank-len` and `--output-flank-len` to the desired values you wish to analyze.
-If these values are not overriden in the genotype command, the default value is set to 50.
+If these values are not overridden in the genotype command, the default value is set to 50.

 ### Example: Allele-specific FMR1 methylation in the NA06968 cell line